Citrullin/web-of-thing-arduino/README.md

 Web of Things TD for Arduino
 ================

+:warning: This library does **not** support the Mozilla WebThings RFC.
+It supports only the industry standard recommended by the W3C.
+(Web of Things TD 1.0)

 A simple Web of Things Thing Description compatible library, for the ESP32 mainly.
 Available examples
 - [BME280](/examples/BME280)